Sazgr/peacekeeper/README.md

 - Andrew Zhuo (@StackFish5) for constantly looking over my code
 - @albert-wastakentoomuch, @ccao25 for help in generating data
 - PeSTO for starter piece square tables
+- Desmos for making the logo (lol)
-- [Chess cache](https://www.chesscache.com/ChessEngines.html) (Dusan Stamenkovic) and Graham from CCRL for logos
+- [Chess cache](https://www.chesscache.com/ChessEngines.html) (Dusan Stamenkovic) and Graham from CCRL for other logos that you can use
 - Some engines which I got inspiration from (in alphabetical order) along with their authors:
     - [Altair](https://github.com/Alex2262/AltairChessEngine)
     - [Blunder](https://github.com/algerbrex/blunder)